 WARNING: This challenge and Luminar 4 are both outdated and obsolete.
 A better option is to do my newest, most up-to-date photo editing challenge HERE!

 Today’s photo editing challenge topic is about processing landscape photos to bring out detail.
-I’ll also demonstrate the Luminar 4 AI Sky Replacement tool to show you how easy it is and I’ll show you how you can get a pack of 400 sky images if you want to use it for your images.
+I’ll also demonstrate the Luminar 4 AI Sky Replacement tool to show you how easy it is.

 You will learn how to bring out detail in areas of the image that are overly dark or bright.
 Your challenge is to enhance the image, not go overboard, and keep the color natural-looking.

 New Challenge for 2021: With the launch of Luminar AI, we’ve created a brand new 5-day challenge using its amazing artificial intelligence features.
 Luminar AI has a free 7-day trial available (I provide that for you), which will allow you to follow along with the NEW video tutorials.
 If you’re new to photo editing, I recommend you take on the 5-day challenge.

 If you already own Luminar 4 you can still do this challenge and practice while improving your editing skills when you do this 7-day challenge.